7 Questions To Ask Your Elected Officials About Tap Water

-The first question is whether the contaminants come from a local source, such as an abandoned waste site; or underground storage tanks and septic tanks; or from the entire watershed, which would include fertilizers and pesticides.
-Tap water contaminants could be in the river or groundwater that supplies your system, but not be removed by treatment processes before being piped to your home.
+With contaminants, the first issue is whether they come from a local source, such as an abandoned waste site; or underground storage tanks and septic tanks; or from the entire watershed, which would include fertilizers and pesticides.
+Tap water contaminants could be in the river or groundwater that supplies your system and not get removed by treatment processes before being piped to your home.
 Some contaminants are produced by the treatment process itself.
 Understanding the source of the problem is the first step toward addressing it.

 3. How is our water system removing contaminants?

-4. How are you investing in better water treatment technology and ensuring better water quality going forward?
+4. How are you investing in better water treatment technology to improve water quality?

-Tell your elected officials that investment in protecting drinking water quality must happen at all levels of government.
+Tell your elected officials at all levels of government they must all invest in protecting drinking water quality.
 At the local level, a change in the process used at a water treatment plant can make a big difference, and scientists are working on new and improved technologies to treat tap water.
 But such changes and technologies can be expensive to adopt, particularly for small water utilities, so state and federal support for water infrastructure is essential.
-At the national level, water quality could be improved by better protecting source water, expanding testing requirements and establishing health-protective standards for unregulated chemicals.
+At the national level, water quality could be improved with better protection of source water, expanded test requirements and the establishment of health-protective standards for unregulated chemicals.

 5. What are you doing to create sustainable funding for our water systems?

-Make sure that your elected officials are budgeting for the water treatment needed now and in future.
-U.S. water systems are in urgent need of investment.
-In its 2017 Infrastructure Report Card, the American Society of Civil Engineers gave the nation’s water infrastructure a "D." According to research by the the Environmental Protection Agency Water Infrastructure and Resiliency Finance Center, the U.S. needs to invest more than $600 billion in water infrastructure improvements over the next 20 years.
-Without a sustainable source of funding, our water infrastructure will continue to age and our water quality will suffer.
+Make sure that your elected officials budget for the water treatment needed now and in the future.
+U.S. water systems urgently need investment.
+In its 2017 Infrastructure Report Card, the American Society of Civil Engineers gave the nation’s water infrastructure a "D." According to research by the Environmental Protection Agency Water Infrastructure and Resiliency Finance Center, the U.S. needs to invest more than $600 billion in water infrastructure improvements over the next 20 years.
+Without a sustainable source of funding, our water infrastructure will continue to age, and our water quality will suffer.

 6. How are you protecting our source water to keep pollution from getting into water in the first place?

-So far, both Congress and state legislatures have failed to require important source water protection measures like buffer zones around rivers and reservoirs, forcing water utilities to invest heavily in treatment, which is expensive and can lead to disinfection byproducts that are harmful to health themselves.
-Tell your officials that source water protection is a must for ensuring long-term water quality and making sure that we have enough water to drink.
+So far, both Congress and state legislatures have failed to require important source water protection measures, like buffer zones around rivers and reservoirs.
+This forces water utilities to invest heavily in treatment, which is expensive and can lead to disinfection byproducts that are themselves are harmful to health.
+Tell your officials that source water protection is a must for ensuring the quality and supply of our water in the long term.

 7. How are you making sure that good, clean water remains affordable for all residents?

 Every American deserves access to safe, clean, affordable drinking water from the tap.
-Meeting this challenge won’t be easy – local water utilities are dealing with increased source contamination, and state and federal agencies are facing constrained budgets.
+Meeting this challenge won’t be easy – local water utilities are dealing with increased source contamination, and state and federal agencies are facing budget constraints.
 That’s why advocacy has never been more important.
-Letting officials at all levels know that you care about safe, affordable tap water will help keep the issue on the agenda and help ensure that all Americans have water they can count on.
+Letting officials at all levels know that you care about safe, affordable tap water will help keep the issue on the agenda and ensure that all Americans have water they can count on.